marmelab/react-admin/docs/MarkdownInput.md

 ## Adding Buttons

 You can add your own buttons to the markdown editor by using the `toolbarItems` prop.
 It accepts an array of [toolbar items](https://nhn.github.io/tui.editor/latest/tutorial-example15-customizing-toolbar-buttons) and is set to `null` by default.

+In this example, we will add a custom button to the toolbar that will display an alert when clicked.
+We create an HTML button element via the `createLastButton` function and pass it to the `toolbarItems` prop.

 {% raw %}
 ```tsx